madelinehakala/mouse-heart-scRNA-seq-analysis/DesignDoc.md

 # Overview
-The overall goal of our project is to utilize scRNA-Seq data from the mouse heart to quantify and compare the expression levels of genes that are known to be implicated in muscle contraction.
+The overall goal of our project is to build a pipeline to analyze scRNA-Seq data from the mouse heart.
+We are aiming to quantify and compare the expression levels of genes that are known to be implicated in muscle contraction.

 # Context